hforge/itools/README.txt

    handlers are non persistent classes that add specific semantics to resources).
 This package also includes several handlers out of the box.

+ * itools.gettext -- resource handlers for PO and MO files.

  * itools.xml -- XML infrastructure, includes resource handlers for XML and the Simple Template Language.